chipforge/StdCellLib/README.md

 It will download, build and install all required tools, and at the end try to build a standard cell library.

+For other operating systems it is likely quite some work to get it running due to the high number of dependencies.
+But any ports to other systems are very welcome!

 ## Usage